 You can instead clone a branch and switch to it:

 git checkout new-branch-name

-To remove a local branch, you can use one of the following Git commands:
+To remove a local branch, use one of the following Git commands:

 git branch -d branch_name git branch -D branch_name

 The -d option (–delete) will remove your local branch if you have already pushed and merged it with the remote branch.

 The -D option (–delete –force) will remove the local branch regardless of whether it’s been merged or not.